shbhrsaha/shbhrsaha.github.io/_posts/2015-01-30-writing-amazon-kindle.md

 It's gentle on the eyes, reads easily in sunlight, and creates a distraction-free environment for reading.
 I wondered, then: how can I use the E-Ink screen for _writing_?

 There are some existing solutions.
-[E-Ink monitors](http://blog.the-ebook-reader.com/2015/01/15/paperlike-13-3-e-ink-monitor-by-dasung-tech-videos/) are now available, but expensive.
+[E-Ink monitors](http://blog.the-ebook-reader.com/2015/01/15/paperlike-13-3-e-ink-monitor-by-dasung-tech-videos/) are for sale, but they're expensive.
 Alternatively, Max Ogden has a [great tutorial](http://maxogden.com/kindleberry-wireless.html) on how to jailbreak the Kindle to SSH into the Raspberry Pi.
 His hack provides a portable setup for focused coding and writing.

 Jailbreaking felt tedious, though, because of sparse and outdated documentation.
 I wondered if I could instead use the Javascript-enabled Kindle web browser to display what's typed on another machine in real-time (a la [Collabedit](http://collabedit.com/)).

 The result was [_Typewriter_](https://github.com/shbhrsaha/typewriter), a Meteor app that brings distraction-free writing to the Kindle.
-After firing it up on your computer, point the Kindle's web browser to the Meteor app's IP and port.
-Because Meteor synchronizes data across clients, what you type in the computer's browser instantly appears on the Kindle.
-It's actually feels a little like magic.
+After firing it up on your computer, I point the Kindle's web browser to the Meteor app's IP and port.
+Because Meteor synchronizes data across clients, what I type into the computer's browser instantly appears on the Kindle.
+It actually feels a little magical.
 The screen is surprisingly responsive to keystrokes, considering network and E-Ink refresh latencies.

 <br />
 <video width="600" autoplay="autoplay" loop muted>